Ikayherce/debbies-blog/README.md

 ## Validating and errors

 ### HTML
 I validated my HTML by copying and pasting the "source code" from the app's deployed link.
-I got some errors pertaining my base.html that I could not fix, indicating that <li> tags in my navbar were not supposed to be under <div> and that there were "a" stray tags.
+I got some errors pertaining my base.html that I could not fix, indicating that "li" tags in my navbar were not supposed to be under "div" and that there were "a" stray tags.
 Nevertheless, the structure of my html is in principle  correct and trying to change my code according to these error messages caused the links in my navbar to look bad, and showed other errors instead. so I had to change the code back.
 ![<a> tag error ](static/images/readme-images/a.tag.error.png)
 ![<a> tag error ](static/images/readme-images/li.tag.error.png)